Details

 But then we had Doc - Xiao Shuai… oh boy.
 He did not deliver on the romance at all.
 First of all, I rather have no kissing scenes than watch a scene where one clearly is not enjoying whatever is happening.
 I could sense how awkward Liu Xuan Cheng felt while filming it, and I should not be feeling what actors are feeling, I should be feeling what the characters were supposed to feel.
 Liu Xuan Cheng did the best in the silly down to earth scenes between him and Zi Yu and their friendship baby girl energy.
 But when we talk about any more serious scenes, emotionally heavy ones or romantic ones - he failed, over and over again.

 Yes, Chu Cheng did a number of questionable things, so did Wu Suo Wei - that’s not the issue.
 The bigger problem was how writing wise they were not always consistent with how the characters were written in the first place.
 Example: Chi Cheng could not bear to actually hurt Wu Suo Wei and he did not want to force Wu Suo Wei to sleep with him.
 And yet that’s exactly what he did by scheming and manipulating Doc.
-If your lover's reasoning for going to sleep with you is anything other than them actually wanting to sleep with you, you are doing something wrong.
+If your lover's reasoning for sleeping with you is anything other than them actually wanting to sleep with you, you are doing something wrong.

 Any other dynamics worth mentioning?
 Whatever was going on between Chi Cheng and Cheng Yu.
 I am sure these two characters at least once thought about sleeping with each other.
 No way their feelings were not even slightly complicated in their past.
 I loved it.
 I also loved the friendship between Wu Suo Wei and Xiao Shuai, even if some of their schemes “against” each other that were aiming for their own good, would for sure cross my personal boundary.